rigofunc/NPOI.Extension/README.md

 ## Configure model's excel behaviors

-We can use `fluent api` or `attribute` to configure the model excel behaviors.
+We can use `fluent api` or `attributes` to configure the model excel behaviors.

 ### 1. Use Fluent Api